phoqe/Fackla/README.md

 ## Building

 Visit the [Mapbox Installation Guide](https://docs.mapbox.com/android/maps/guides/install).
-That’s probably all you need.
+You’ll need a secret access token in your `gradle.properties` file.
+It’s read from the project-level `build.gradle` file.
+Make sure to keep it secret.

 ## Usage

 Long press a point on the map to change your location to the point’s coordinates.
-Fackla uses a foreground service to maintain the mock location in other apps.

 ## Contributing